This article...

-Landing Pages provide a way to create custom input forms, unsubscribe forms, and content landing pages in Higher Logic Thrive Marketing Professional (Thrive Marketing Professional).
-Through Thrive Marketing Professional's design-friendly editor, users can customize the look and style of these pages with ease.
+Landing Pages provide a way to create custom input forms, unsubscribe forms, and content Landing Pages.
+Admins can use Landing Page Designer to easily customize the look and style of Landing Pages.

-Before creating your landing page, take a look at the Landing Pages Best Practices.
+Before creating a Landing Page, take a look at the Landing Pages Best Practices.

 Watch the video

-- Form - A landing page that can collect and update new and existing subscriber data.
+- Form - A page that can collect and update new and existing subscriber data.

 - Custom - Select a user-created landing page template.